Lethao-292/GroupProject/README.md

-# Welcome to Tina reposotory
+# Welcome to GroupProject repository of Tina
-This repository contains a simple Java application used to demonstate the CI - Continous Integration process, a part of Introduction to Sofware Engeneering course at FPT University, HCMC Campus
+This repository contains a simple C# application used to demonstate study result of students.

 ##You will find in this repo:
-* MathUtil class: hold all of our own Math methods
+* How to interact with  datagridview in Winform using .NET Framework.
-* Test class: demonstate on how to ensure the software quality.
-The tecnics applied: TDD, Unit Testing (JUnit)
+* Work with SQL Server by C# Languages.
 * .gitignore
 * Markdown file: this file itself